 Is Connections a competition?

-The National Theatre’s stages are demanding venues even for professional companies and we do look for certain characteristics in the productions we transfer.
-These include clarity and audibility, clear story-telling, conviction and energy in the cast, and pace.
-We don’t necessarily look for elaborate designs, but we do look for a good use of your performance space.
-We are interested in productions that have observed and realised the writer’s intentions for the play, as the NT Festival is also a showcase for the plays themselves.
-We are also interested in how groups respond to feedback from their Connections Director when transferring their play to the Partner Theatre Festival.
+Connections is not a competition or an assessment of ability.
+Connections is a showcase of the national spread and the diversity of groups taking part.
+The companies chosen to perform at the NT Festival are selected by the Connections team, directors and writers.
+One production of each play will be transferred to the National Theatre festival in London.
+We do look for clarity and audibility, clear story-telling, conviction and energy in the cast, and pace.
+We like to see productions that have observed and realised the writer’s intentions for the play, as the NT Festival is also a showcase for the plays themselves.
+We are also interested in how groups respond to feedback from the Connections Director when transferring their play to the Partner Theatre Festival.